How to Find an ABA Center & Start Therapy

 At Trumpet Behavioral Health, we partner with the families we serve to ensure that the process from the first phone call to the first visit is as seamless as possible.
-Here’s a look at how we make that happen for families who are beginning ABA therapy.
+Here’s a look at how to get ABA therapy and what to expect throughout the process.

 Step One: First Contact

-Families can inquire about beginning ABA therapy at Trumpet Behavioral Health by calling us or by filling out a form on our website.
+Families can inquire about beginning ABA therapy at Trumpet Behavioral Health by scheduling a phone consultation or filling out a form on our website.
 Each family who contacts us works with a referral coordinator, a dedicated guide to walk them through the enrollment process.
 Our referral coordinators stay with our families from their first call (step one) through their assessment (step six).

 Step Two: Clinical Consultation

 Every family who is interested in services at Trumpet Behavioral Health can speak with a Board Certified Behavior Analyst® (BCBA®) to learn more about ABA therapy, and what it might look like for their child.
 Our goal is to help families find the best therapeutic match for their child, so this initial conversation is designed to help us learn more about one another.

 At Trumpet Behavioral Health, we best help families when we have a full picture of their child.
 This may mean asking questions about behavior, health history, development, skill acquisition, strengths and interests.
 The more honest parents are about their concerns, the more likely we can help them find the right fit for their child going forward.